LubinKerhuel/hugo/content/post/pitot-build/index.md

 src="/img/pitot-darcy-prandtl-speed-error-wind-estimation.png"
 link="/img/pitot-darcy-prandtl-speed-error-wind-estimation.png"
 width="100%"
-title="GPS ground speed and Pitot air speed difference in function of the plane direction during the 450s flight of a Firstar 1600." caption="Blue dots are speed difference between GPS and Pitot.
+title="Experimental result presenting GPS ground speed and Pitot air speed difference in function of the plane direction of 450s flight of the RC Firstar 1600 plane." caption="Blue dots are speed difference between GPS and Pitot.
 The continuous green curve is the wind sine wave projection on the $\Theta\_{heading}$ plane direction.
 Sine phase is wind direction ($(\pi-1.37*\frac{180}{\pi})=101°$, from East to West) and sine amplitude is wind strength (2.56m/s).
 Pitot values are averaged and under-sample by a factor 5." numbered="true"
 >}}